wileyw/VideoGAN/blog_post.md

 ### Adversarial Loss Function
 VideoGAN is a Generative Adversarial Network so we use the Adversarial Loss as one of the loss functions for predicting the next frame.
 A GAN consists of a Discriminator and a Generator that compete against each other to produce the next frame.
 The Generator takes a history of N frames to predict the next frame.
 The Discriminator tries to determine whether the generated frame is real or fake.

+### Image Gradient Difference Loss (GDL)
+In addition to the Adversarial Loss Function, we implemented the Gradient Difference Loss to sharpen features in the generated image.

 ## Future Steps
 As the number of history steps gets larger, stacking the different images becomes inefficient.
 As a future step, implementing 3D convolutions where a convolution operation is applied along the temporal dimension is a way to improve video generation.